scottchiefbaker/ESP-RIX/README.md

 rix_delay(500); // Wait 500 ms
 ```

-A simple function was added to make connecting to your WiFi simple:
+RIX has a function to make connecting to your WiFi simple:

 ```C
 int ok = rix_init_wifi("MySSID", "SekritPassword");